vvvv/The-Gray-Book/reference/language/patches.md

 ### Process
 The most common type of datatype patch is the "Process".
 It holds the definition for a [Process Node](nodes.md#process-nodes), ie. its life-time is bound to the existence of a node.

 A processes' member operations can either be directly part of the process or not.
-The patch explorer can be used to decide about this for every operation.
+The [Patch Explorer](../hde/patch-explorer.md) can be used to decide about this for every operation.
 Also the order of execution of multiple operations in a process can be configured there by dragging the operations up or down.

 The Application patch of a document is a special Process patch:
 * It has a Create and an Update operation but doesn't allow you to add additional operations